hannesdelbeke/brain/social media is distracting.md

+---
+sentiment:
+- 5
+sentiment-hash: 26e486d1
+sentiment-label:
+- factual
+tags:
+- technical
+- self-reflection
+- communication
+- health
+---

 The constant influx of [[notification|notifications]] and the allure of engaging content can pull attention away from primary tasks, leading to decreased focus and productivity.

 [[cognitive load]]
 - think about unread messages